Quick Summary

 The entities are:

-● Investment Manager – Brain of the AIF i.e. Person who is appointed to manage the
+- Investment Manager – Brain of the AIF i.e. Person who is appointed to manage the investments

 It’s noteworthy that the roles of the Sponsor and Investment Manager can be unified, with one entity performing both functions.

-Under the SEBI AIF Regulations, AIFs are classified into 3 distinct categories.
+Under the SEBI AIF Regulations, AIFs are classified into 3 distinct categories or types.
 Each category serves a unique purpose and is characterized by specific investment conditions and varying degrees of regulatory oversight.
 Below is an overview of the categories, highlighting their primary purpose and key conditions:

 Apart from the categories mentioned above, any of the three categories of AIFs can be classified as a large-value fund (LVFs), provided that each investor is an “accredited investor” as per the AIF Regulations and invests a minimum of INR 70 crores in the AIF.
 LVFs have certain investment and compliance related exemptions.

 Angel Funds also hold a distinct categorization under the AIF Regulations.
-These funds are a subcategory of Category I AIFs – VCFs, primarily designed to acknowledge and support the unique role of angel investors in the startup ecosystem.
-The key characteristics of Angel funds are summarized below:
+These funds are a sub-category of Category I AIFs – VCFs, primarily designed to acknowledge and support the unique role of angel investors in the startup ecosystem.
+The key characteristics of Angel funds are summarised below:

 Table 2: Angel Funds